code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/it.md

 | **To use Web Lab** | `https://downloads.computinginthecore.org`<br/>`https://codeprojects.org`                                                                              |

 ## Mobile Support Details
-Our Hour of Code tutorials (with the exception of Intro to App Lab) and CS Fundamentals courses can be used on mobile devices, but are not optimized for a mobile experience and have some known limitations.
-Specifically, touch targets may be too small, accessory elements may display offscreen, and text will be difficult to input using the on-screen keyboard.
-CS Discoveries, CS Principles, and Intro to App Lab courses are not usable on mobile devices.
+Our Hour of Code activities and CS Fundamentals courses can be used on mobile devices.
+While these activities should be usable, they are not optimized for a mobile experience and have some known limitations (e.g. touch targets may be small, accessory elements may display offscreen, and text may be difficult to input using the on-screen keyboard).
+Note: the CS Discoveries, CS Principles, and Intro to App Lab courses are not usable on mobile devices.

 ## Videos